GMG-Special-Projects-Desk/pymk-inspector/README.md

 ## Want to build it from source?
 This app was built using [electron](https://electronjs.org/) and [electron-vue](https://github.com/SimulatedGREG/electron-vue)

+Be sure you have Python 2.7.x installed and executable under the alias `python`.

 ``` bash
 # install dependencies
 npm install